 Day 8: Mt.
 Harriet, ferry services are available from Chatham Jetty, Port Blair to Bamboo flat to reach here.
 It is also connected through road via Sippighat and Chouldhari, but this takes more than an hour time.

 Day 9 and 10: Little Andaman, ferry services are available depending on the weather condition from Haddo in Port Blair.
 Since the sinking of a ferry in the Andamans in 2014, ferry schedules to Little Andaman have changed from 2 ferries per day to a system whereby the schedule is released seemingly without regularity from the main ferry office in Port Blair.
 Helicopter services are also available.
 Prior application is required to avail this service from the Secretariat office in Port Blair.
-Little Andaman being a remote place, priority to fly is given to the islander in cases of any medical or another emergency.
+Little Andaman is a remote place, priority to fly is given to the Islander in cases of any medical or another emergency.

 Ferry services are highly dependent on the weather conditions.
 The tour plan always has a probability of change in such cases.

 Hotels: Online booking is advisable for discounts in tariff.
 Hotels in Port Blair are Hotel Sentinel, Hotel Sinclairs Bay View, Hotel J, Megapode Resort, A. R. Pride Residency, Bay Watch, Blue Sea, Peerless Sarovar Portico, Hotel Shompen, Megapode Nest, Fortune Bay Resort and more.